18F/health-tracking-course/collections/_pages/joeltest.md

 permalink: /questioning/
 ---

-# Asking Questions of Software Project Teams
+# Asking questions of software project teams

 Long ago, during the era of *blogs*, there was a program manager at Microsoft named Joel.
 He came up with a test.
 Actually, at the time he came up with the test, he may have already left Microsoft and founded Frog Creek Software.
 The details of Joel's life and his business dealings are not critical to the story.